 - 1.11 At the same time as the Council were consulting on the Draft Local Plan, the Government undertook a consultation called 'Planning for the right homes in the right places' which proposed changes to the National Planning Policy Framework (NPPF), including a new method for calculating housing need using a 'standard methodology'.
 The standard methodology calculates how many homes are needed by taking into account household projections based on house prices compared to local salaries. - 1.12 The Government confirmed the implementation of the standard methodology in July 2018, resulting in a higher housing need for Fareham.
 The Draft Local Plan which the Council had consulted on in 2017, would not meet the new requirement and so the Council has had to revisit this work in order to meet the new identified housing target. - 1.13 The Council commenced a review of the Draft Local Plan to address the increase in housing requirement and to ensure that the policies complied with the revised NPPF.
 In the summer of 2019, the Council undertook an Issues and Options consultation, to ask people where, in their opinion, development should go and where in the Borough should be protected from future development.
-The feedback from the Issues and Options consultation informed the preparation of the Supplement to the Fareham Local Plan, which was in turn the subject of a Regulation 18 consultation informed the preparation of the Publication Plan. - 1.14 In August 2020 the Government published a new planning consultation which proposeds further changes to the way housing need is calculated.
-The proposed new formula continueds to take into account household projections as set out in the current standard methodology but willto also consider a Local Authority's existing housing stock.
-This change to methodology would have meant that Fareham's identified housing need wouldill decrease from that identified in 2018.
+The feedback from the Issues and Options consultation informed the preparation of the Supplement to the Fareham Local Plan, which was in turn the subject of a Regulation 18 consultation in January and February 2020.
+The results of these three consultations combined have informed the preparation of the Publication Plan. - 1.14 In August 2020 the Government published a new planning consultation which proposes further changes to the way housing need is calculated.
+The proposed new formula continues to take into account household projections as set out in the current standard methodology but will also consider a Local Authority's existing housing stock.
+This change to methodology would mean that Fareham's identified housing need will decrease from that identified in 2018.
 This has led to the re-evaluation of the scale of housing growth required for the Local Plan and prompted a review of potential housing allocations in line with the preferred residential development strategy of focusing development on deliverable urban and sustainable edge of settlement sites, resulting in the proposed allocations in the Housing Need and Supply chapter (chapter 4).
-The resulting Publication Local Plan, based on this methodology was subject to Regulation 19 consultation in November and December 2020. - 1.14.1 In late December 2020 the Government released its response to the consultation in which they stated they did not propose to proceed with the changes to the formula for calculating housing need, instead retaining the existing formula along with applying an uplift to major UK cities.
-Their reasoning included a commitment to delivering 300,000 homes per year by the mid 2020's and that the distribution of need under the proposed methodology placed too much strain on rural areas and not enough focus on towns and cities.
-In addition they identified the impact of the Coronavirus pandemic on towns and cities leading to reduced demand for retail and commercial spaces stating that they want "towns and cities to emerge from the pandemic renewed and strengthened...with greater public and private investment in urban housing and regeneration"5.
-The result of their decision is that Fareham's housing need has reverted to the previously identified higher level, requiring the Council to undertake a further review of housing allocations to ensure the plan would meet the need.
-The resulting new housing allocations, together with any revisions informed by the Regulation 19 consultation undertaken in 2020 have led to the revised Publication Local Plan.
-Changes since the first Publication Local Plan are clearly marked throughout this document and are the focus of the consultation running from June 2021.